espocrm/documentation/docs/development/view.md

 define('custom:views/test/my-custom-view', ['view'], function (View) {

     // Extending from the base `view` class.
-    // Alternatively, you can use ES6 classes as of v7.2.
+    // You can use ES6 classes as well.
 Example below. return View.extend({

         // A template path, see its content.